klindenboom/kick-start/readme.md

 #### Development

-iCF has a built-in web server with livereload capabilites.
+Kick-Start has a built-in web server with livereload capabilites.
 Changes to HTML, JavaScript, or Sass files will automatically be rebuild and reloaded.
 Running this command will start the web server and automatically launch your default browser with the site loaded.

 	grunt